 Develop source integration and data transformation platforms

 Integration and transformation programs are necessary to extract information from operational systems and databases for initial and subsequent loads.
-There could be a separate program needed to do initial load depending upon the data volume and complexity.
+There could be a separate program needed to do the initial load depending upon the data volume and complexity.

 Update programs are usually simpler and just pick the changed data since the last run.
 Over time, update programs will be changed to reflect changes in both operational and other data sources.